Hiroki Kokubo: Active player era

 On June 24, 2012, Kokubo recorded his 2,000th career hit, becoming the 41st Japanese professional baseball player to reach the milestone.
 On August 14 he announced his intention to retire at the end of the 2012 season.
 His retirement ceremony was held on October 8, after the last regular-season match against the Orix Buffaloes, which SoftBank lost after being no-hit.

 After retirement

 After his retirement, He worked for NHK as a baseball broadcast commentator.

-On December 3 2020, Kokubo became the head coach of the Fukuoka SoftBank Hawks.
+On December 3, 2020, Kokubo became the head coach of the Fukuoka SoftBank Hawks.

-Kokubo He has been the second squad manager since the 2022 season.
+He had been the second squad manager until the 2023 season, when he was set to replace Hiroshi Fujimoto as the manager of the first team in 2024, after Fujimoto announced he was going to step down as manager.

 International career

 He won a bronze medal in the 1992 Summer Olympics before entering the Japanese professional leagues.

 In October 2013, Kokubo was named the manager of the Japan national baseball team.
 He led the team to a third place finish at the 2017 World Baseball Classic.